trishzag/contact_manager/README.md

 **Don't forget to run `bundle install` and restart your server.**

-Now require it in your Sinatra application file:
+Now require `sinatra/activerecord` in your Sinatra application file:

 ```ruby
 require "sinatra/activerecord"